Category Archives: 2025 Films

 William is thoughtful, bookish, and very introspective.
 His intensity towards his writing and art is inspiring.

-The characters get each other; Agnes even insists he go to London, where he can work in a proper environment and understand his creative mindset.
+The characters get along, and Agnes even insists he go to London, where he can work in a proper environment and better understand his creative mindset.

 Buckley especially delivers the goods with ferocious acting and startling realism.